-The P&SVRR organization currently operates our beautifully restored ‘Skagit’ motor vehicle on a section of the Placerville line for the public, while FEDS volunteers are engaged in a variety of restoration projects, as well as working with the P&SVRR to maintain and improve the condition of the track along the route.
+The P&SVRR organization currently operates our beautifully restored ‘Skagit’ motor vehicle and our Howard Terminal Whitecomb diesel locomotive on a section of the Placerville Branch line for the public, while FEDS volunteers are engaged in a variety of restoration projects, as well as working with the P&SVRR to maintain and improve the condition of the track along the route.

 Restoration operations are conducted from our storage facility at the ‘Wye’ - junction of the original Sacramento Valley Railroad and the Placerville Branch line, a 5 to 10 minute walk from Historic Folsom though not normally open to the public.

 FEDSHRA organizes the annual Folsom Handcar Derby - Great fun for all the family!
-Look for the 2014 Handcar Derby Race in May.
+Look for the 2016 Handcar Derby Race in April/May.

 For more information on events, volunteering or riding the Skagit please contact us!